PFIG

 Bid-Ask Spread

-The bid-ask spread for PICB can fluctuate, but generally remains reasonable, reflecting the liquidity of its underlying holdings.
+The bid-ask spread for IGCF is generally competitive, reflecting its investment-grade corporate bond focus and the overall liquidity of the underlying market.

 Market Dynamics